zowe/zowe-explorer-vscode/README.md

 ### USS

-You can use the following functionalties when interacting with USS files:
+You can use the following functionalities when interacting with USS files:

 * **View Unix System Services (USS) files**: You can view multiple USS files simultaneously.
 * **Download, edit, and upload existing USS files**: You can instantly pull USS files from the mainframe, edit them and upload back.